aws-samples/aws-hpc-tutorials/content/08-fsx-lustre/04-launch-ec2.md

 tags = ["tutorial", "lustre", "FSx", "S3"]
 +++

-In this section you will launch and Amazon EC2 instance and prepare the instance to mount the filesystem created in section a.
+In this section you will launch an Amazon EC2 instance which will be used in the next section to mount the filesystem created in section a.

-1. On the AWS console search EC2 and click on EC2 service.
+1. Click [here](https://console.aws.amazon.com/ec2/home) to navigate to your EC2 dashboard on AWS console..

 2. On the EC2 dashboard click on **Launch instance** button